 Away from the hospital, Dr. Dworkin enjoys cooking and eating, listening to Motown and jazz, and anything that involves the Philadelphia Eagles or football in general.
-Her golden retrievers, Charlie and Norman, are also Eagles fans and get excited to put on their jerseys for game days.
+Her golden retriever, Norman, is also an Eagles fan and gets excited to put on his jersey for game days.

 Ashley Erbe, DVM

 Dr. Ashley Erbe completed both her undergraduate and Veterinary Curriculum at the University of Missouri-Columbia.
 Following graduation she completed a 1 year small animal rotating internship at the Matthew J. Ryan Veterinary Hospital of the University of Pennsylvania.
 Upon completion of her internship Dr. Erbe moved to the Houston area with her husband Dr. Ryan Birks who is also a veterinarian.
 After a year at a private emergency practice in Houston, the family has moved to Massachusettes with golden retriever Chelsea, and corgi mix Lily.

 In her free time Dr. Erbe enjoys reading, swimming, climbing, and spending time with family and friends.

 Samantha Hmelo, DVM